Terms and Conditions

 4.7.2 Payment Collection

-At payment collection, the Customer must inform their business partners that they must deposit invoice amounts into an account owned by November First.
+Payment collection customers must inform their business partners that they must deposit invoice amounts to an account owned by November First.

 4.8 Completion time

-Transactions are executed on the settlement date ordered by the customer.
+Transactions are executed on the settlement date ordered by the customer if the customer’s deposit has been received.

 International transfers are made available to November First's correspondent bank according to November First's "cut-off times" Central European time (CET), which are available on www.novemberfirst.com or similar.
 The beneficiary will have the amount made available in accordance with the applicable rules and practices of the country in which the receiving financial institution is located.